Profile Picture

 University College London

-• Research focus on Human-AI Interaction and Explainable AI
+• Research focus on Human-AI Interaction and Explainable AI in Machine Learning

 • Published papers in top HCI conferences